GrantMcConachie/depasquale-lab.github.io/team/index.md

 ---
 title: Group
 nav:
-  order: 3
+  order: 2
-  tooltip: About our group
+  tooltip: Group
 ---

 # <i class="fas fa-users"></i>Group

-I will begin advising trainees in Janurary 2023.
-If you are interested in conducting research within the group, please reach out to Brian by email.
+If you are interested in conducting research within the group as a PhD student, please apply to the BU [BME PhD program](https://www.bu.edu/neuro/academics/graduate/) or the BU [graduate program in neuroscience](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-biomedical-engineering/).

+If you are interested in a postdoc, please email Brian.

 {% include section.html %}